brentvollebregt/nitratine.net/posts/whos-on-my-network/post.md

 ## How This Tool Works
 By default, this tool uses [scapy](https://scapy.net/) to send ARP packets to all addresses in the provided network range (default is 192.168.1.0/24) to identify what devices are on the network.
 When a host responds, its MAC address, IP address and hostname are obtained and an entry is added to the SQLite database matched to the current scan.

-Plugins are supported by this application to allow custom methods of scanning a network.
-An example has been provided for WiFi networks that use a [ASUS RT-AC58 router](https://github.com/brentvollebregt/whos-on-my-network/blob/master/whos_on_my_network/plugins/asus-rt-ac58u.py).
-This plugin demonstrates how you can instead look at the active devices connected to your router rather than scanning the network.
+Custom scanners are supported by this application to allow custom methods of identifying devices on a network.
+An example has been provided for WiFi networks that use a [ASUS RT-AC58 router](https://github.com/brentvollebregt/whos-on-my-network/blob/master/whos_on_my_network/scanners/asus_rt_ac58u.py).
+This scanner demonstrates how you can instead look at the active devices connected to your router rather than scanning the network.

 All data collected by the application is stored locally in an SQLite database.

-## What Happened to the Original Version?
-The original version is preserved in the git history under the [tag v1.0.0](https://github.com/brentvollebregt/whos-on-my-network/tree/v1.0.0).